jfnavarro/st_analysis/README.md

 ###To compute ST_TTs

-ST_TTs gives means to obtain counts using the Transcription Termination Sites instead of the whole gene locus.
+The ST_TTs are tags counts obtaiend from the Spatial Transcriptomics data.
+They give means to obtain counts using the Transcription Termination Sites instead of the whole gene locus.
 This gives higher resolution.

 - Take the bed file from the output of the ST Pipeline and decide how to filter it out